How to form an LLC in New York

 Maintaining your liability shield depends on staying in good standing with the state.
 New York requires consistent attention to biennial obligations, with your formation anniversary month serving as the critical deadline for compliance.
 Key ongoing requirements include:

-• Biennial Statement: Due every other year in your formation month ($9 filing fee)
+• Biennial statement: Due every other year in your formation month ($9 filing fee, generally filed online through the DOS e-Statement Filing Service, with paper forms available from DOS on request)

-• Internal record keeping: Update Operating Agreement when ownership changes, maintain separate business finances
+• Internal record keeping: Update the operating agreement when ownership changes, maintain separate business finances

 Failure to meet ongoing requirements can result in:

-• Default judgments from missed legal notices due to invalid registered agent information
+• Default judgments from missed legal notices due to an outdated service of process forwarding address

 FAQs about forming an LLC in New York